 What is ClickHouse?

-ClickHouse is a columnar database management system (DBMS) for online analytical processing (OLAP).
+ClickHouse is a column-oriented database management system (DBMS) for online analytical processing of queries (OLAP).

 In a "normal" row-oriented DBMS, data is stored in this order:

 In order words, all the values related to a row are physically stored next to each other.

 Examples of a row-oriented DBMS are MySQL, Postgres, and MS SQL Server.

 In a column-oriented DBMS, data is stored like this:

 |Title:||Investor Relations||Contact us||Mission||...|